 Missions & Outreach

-Kirk of Kildaire sponsors missions projects that are church-based, local, national, and global
+Kirk of Kildaire sponsors missions projects that are church-based, local, national, and global.

-Ways for every member to serve God by serving others.
+There are exciting ways for every member to serve God by serving others.

 Use your gifts to support the Kirk!